 Best Cordless Reciprocating Saw Value

-Flex came out of the shoot with a fwell-rounded 24V cordless reciprocating saw designed to replace your 12 or 13-amp corded model using a 1 1/4-inch stroke length and 3000 strokes per minute.
+Flex came out of the chute with a well-rounded 24V cordless reciprocating saw designed to replace your 12 or 13-amp corded model using a 1 1/4-inch stroke length and 3000 strokes per minute.
 The addition of orbital action helps your speed when cutting wood and the rafter hook is certainly welcome.

 Best Prosumer Cordless Reciprocating Saw

 Prosumer is a category that bridges the gap between professional and DIY tools.
 Meeting the needs of both serious DIYers and budget-minded Pros, the Ryobi One+ HP Brushless reciprocating saw is our top choice in this class.
 As part of Ryobi’s high-performance cordless line, it’s a step up from previous models, boasting an impressive 3200 SPM and 1 1/4-inch stroke length.

 Being a heavily price-conscious category, it’s the cost that makes this model so attractive.
 The bare tool is $99 and the 4.0Ah High Performance battery kit is just $159.
 That’s tough to beat.

 Price: $99 bare, $159 with 4.0Ah High Performance battery and charger

 Taking our top ranking in the DIY class, check out the Skil PWRCore 20 cordless reciprocating saw.
 It’s compact and lightweight compared to most saws in this class.
 With a 1-inch stroke length and 3000 SPM top speed, it cuts slower than higher-priced models but is plenty capable of getting the job done.